datadryad/dryad-app/documentation/zenodo_integration/delayed_jobs.md

   This will be a longer term thing to address, so go to the `stash_engine_zenodo_copies` table and set the retries column for the huge item(s) to `100` which will prevent it from coming back and being retried daily to try getting it in.
 Otherwise it'll just recreate the log jam tomorrow when it retries items.
-- Restart the delayed_job daemon `sudo cdlsysctl restart delayed_job` on the 01 server.
+- Restart the delayed_job daemon `sudo systemctl restart delayed_job` on the 01 server.
 - Remove the expired/Sigtermed items from the `delayed_jobs` table as explained in the "it's not processing" second point.